The role of elastic instability on the self-assembly of particle chains in simple shear flow: Results and Discussion

-From Fig.\ref{fig:Accumulation}-(A) it is clear and expected that the accumulation of particles increases with time.
-However, it is interesting to notice that the curves settle into clear ``bands'' depending on the relative value of the Weissenberg number.
-Indeed, from Fig.\ref{fig:Accumulation}-(A) it is clear that the accumulation curves overlay on each other at relatively low shear rates (i.e., for $0.08-0.32$s$^{-1}$ or equivalently for Wi$<1$), but they branch off at the highest shear rates measured (i.e., for $0.49-0.78$s$^{-1}$ or equivalently for Wi$>1$).
-This is apparent for the dark blue symbols in Fig.\ref{fig:Accumulation}-(A) representative of the pentas; specifically, for the shear rates at $0.49$ and $0.78$s$^{-1}$, respectively.
-Moreover, it is interesting to notice that the increase in accumulation for the longer chains at the highest shear rates, seems to be reflected by a decrease of the accumulation rate of single particles at the same shear rates.
-This observation is corroborated by the analysis of the mean rate of accumulation (MROA) of the curves shown in Fig.\ref{fig:Accumulation}-(A).
-In particular, the MROA is evaluated by taking the mean value of the time derivative of the curves shown in Fig\ref{fig:Accumulation}-(A) and normalise it by its maximum value.
-In Fig.\ref{fig:Accumulation}-(B) we report the MROA \textit{versus} Wi, and from this we can observe that the MROA of single particles decreases with increasing Wi, whereas the MROA for dimers stays relatively constant across the same range of explored Wi.
-In contrary, the MROA for the longer chain particles is low and constant for Wi values of less than $1$, with a steep increase after this value.
+From Fig.\ref{fig:Accumulation}-(A-B) it is clear and expected that the accumulation of particles increases with time.
+However, it is interesting to notice that the curves settle into clear ``bands'' depending on the relative value of $M_{Norm}$.
+Indeed, from Fig.\ref{fig:Accumulation}-(A) it is apparent that the accumulation curves overlay on each other at relatively low shear rates (i.e., for $\dot{\gamma} \leq 107.75$s$^{-1}$ or equivalently for $M_{Norm}<1$), but they branch off at higher ones (i.e., for $\dot{\gamma} \geq 169.03$s$^{-1}$ or equivalently for $M_{Norm}>1$).
+The differences between the curves representing the accumulation of particles is most apparent for the dark blue symbols in Fig.\ref{fig:Accumulation}-(B), which are representative of the pentas at the smallest and the largest explored shear rates, i.e. $27.68$s$^{-1}$ and $265.69$s$^{-1}$, respectively.
+Here, the curve at the largest shear rate (denoted by triangular symbols) has a significantly greater accumulation of particles than the one at lowest shear rate (circle symbols); thus, implying a shear induced enhancement of the generation of pentas.
+Interestingly, this phenomenon is better explicated by the mean rate of accumulation (MROA) of the curves as reported in Fig.\ref{fig:Accumulation}-(C); which has been determined by normalising the mean value of the time derivative of the accumulation curves by its maximum value.
+In Fig.\ref{fig:Accumulation}-(C) the MROA is reported against $M_{Norm}$, and it can be observed that for single particles the MROA decreases with increasing $M_{Norm}$; whereas, for dimers it stays relatively constant across the same range of explored $M_{Norm}$.
+In contrast, the MROA of the longer chain particles has a relatively low and constant value for $M_{Norm}<1$, with a sharp increase for $M_{Norm}>1$.
+At this point it is important to remind that, in these experiments the total number of individual polystyrene beads is constant, and therefore as chains of different length start to form, the number of single particles decreases.
+It follows that, at low $M_{Norm}$, particles are not able to form long chains and the MROA value of single particles is high.
+Whereas, as the shear rate increases to a point where the $M_{Norm}$ is greater than $1$, the elastic instability of the PAM solution enhances the chaining, which results in a significant drop of the MROA value for the single particles, while the MROA of the trimers, tetras and pentas increases rapidly.